pwnren/OT-Server-Hardening-Baseline/README.md

 - GPO backup templates
 - PowerShell enforcement scripts
 - OU design recommendations
-- Deployment *should* be staged and validated in a lab prior to production rollout, particularly in ICS environments.
+- Deployment *should* be staged and validated in a lab prior to production rollout, particularly in OT/ICS environments.

 ## OT Environment Hardening Enhancements